tolicodes/articles/wip/api-scraping.md

 ### Adding pagination support
 Most apis have some sort of pagination support for long lists.
 Generally this is done by passing a "cursor" for the next result, which is provider by the previous result.

 We can create a simple recursive function, which checks for a max amount of pages that we want to fetch and that there are further results (`cursor` is present).
-Then we
+Then we extract the next cursor (`nextCursor`) from the response of the function,  and pass it back into the recursive function.
+Then we concatenate the results from the function onto an output array `results`.

 ```
 const paginate = async ({